RuitongZhu/Illumio-Coding-Challenge/README.md

 There is a JUnit test for testing the basic functionality of the program

 #### Improvements suggested
-Right now I am iterating through a set of loops every time I want to check whether a given packet is valid or not.
+Right now I am iterating through a set of rules every time I want to check whether a given packet is valid or not.
 I would rather like to design a data structure where a certain rule corresponds to a specific value and a given packet can be matched against it in order to improve linear time complexity